 Large-Scale Ecosystem Restoration and Management.
-In the last 25 years, the United States has devoted substantial efforts and spent billions of dollars on restoring some large ecosystems such as the Florida Everglades, the Chesapeake Bay, and the San Francisco Bay and Sacramento and San Joaquin Rivers Delta (California Bay-Delta).
+In the last 25 years, the United States has devoted substantial effort to, and spent billions of dollars on, restoring some large ecosystems such as the Florida Everglades, the Chesapeake Bay, and the San Francisco Bay and Sacramento and San Joaquin Rivers Delta (California Bay-Delta).
 Many of these efforts have multiple objectives and benefits, such as improving water supply and conveyance, and managing natural resources and watersheds.
-The 109th Congress is weighing restoration-related policy issues at these and other locations; policy issues range from the allocation of natural resources (e.g., agricultural and municipal water), to governance and funding of restoration initiatives, to the science supporting restoration efforts.
+The 109th Congress is weighing restoration-related policy issues at these and other locations.
+Policy issues range from the allocation of natural resources (e.g., agricultural and municipal water), to governance and funding of restoration initiatives, to the science supporting restoration efforts.

-The 109th Congress is considering authorizing additional ecosystem restoration efforts, including efforts for the Upper Mississippi River System, Great Lakes (also discussed in "Transboundary Water Resources"), and coastal Louisiana (also discussed in "Wetlands Protection and Restoration").
+The 109th Congress is considering authorizing additional activities for ongoing ecosystem restoration efforts, including efforts for the Upper Mississippi River System, Chesapeake Bay, Great Lakes (also discussed in "Transboundary Water Resources"), and coastal Louisiana (also discussed in "Wetlands Protection and Restoration").
 Ongoing restoration initiatives also are receiving congressional direction through oversight, additional authorizations, and appropriations.
-For instance, the 109th Congress is deciding whether to authorize a second set of Everglades restoration projects as part of a general Everglades restoration framework that was approved in 2000 and included an initial set of projects.
-Additional restoration measures and appropriations for the ongoing Chesapeake Bay initiative also are being pursued.
-Oversight of ecosystem restoration also is occurring in the context of broader water resources activities, such as California Bay-Delta water-related efforts, and efforts to coordinate Great Lakes restoration and other water management issues.
+For instance, the 109th Congress is considering whether to authorize a second set of Everglades restoration projects as part of a general Everglades restoration framework that was approved in 2000 and included an initial set of projects.
+A regional strategy for restoring the Great Lakes was promulgated in December 2005, and several bills authorizing portions of the strategy have been introduced.
+Oversight of ecosystem restoration also is occurring in the context of broader water resources activities, such as California Bay-Delta water-related efforts and coordination of Great Lakes restoration.